Data Centers in Kalamazoo

 Natural Disaster Risk

-Kalamazoo has a very low natural disaster risk profile, with a FEMA National Risk Index score of 9.32, as of September 2025.
-The area is not prone to catastrophic events like earthquakes, hurricanes, or widespread wildfires, making it a secure location for critical infrastructure.
-The primary environmental risks to consider are severe weather events, including strong winds, hail, tornadoes, and winter storms.
+Kalamazoo has a very low natural disaster risk profile, with a FEMA National Risk Index score of 9.32 as of September 2025.
+This makes it an exceptionally safe location for critical infrastructure and data archiving.